 A great presenter has two notable qualities: appropriate skills and personal confidence.
 Confidence comes from knowing what you want to say and being comfortable with your communication skills.
-In this two-day workshop, you will master the skills that will make you a better speaker and presenter.
+In this course, you will master the skills that will make you a better speaker and presenter.

 WHAT STUDENTS LEARN

 - Learn techniques to reduce nervousness and fear